As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 Although there are helmets out there that can handle rotational impact by as much as 60% better, no one will tell you which helmet.

 These decisions come down to liability and potential lawsuits.
-If someone sustains a traumatic brain injury and knew they were wearing a helmet that advertised itself as able to eliminate concussions by as much as 60%, there’s a chance that the victim could sue the helmet manufacturer for false advertising.
+Suppose someone sustained a traumatic brain injury and knew they were wearing a helmet that advertised itself as able to eliminate concussions by as much as 60%.
+In that case, there’s a chance that the victim could sue the helmet manufacturer for false advertising.

-Of course, a 10% improvement in the handling of rotational impact is better than nothing.
+Of course, a 10% improvement in handling rotational impact is better than nothing.
 So, technically, a helmet with MIPS technology is safer than a standard helmet.

 Do MIPS helmets cost more?